Fritz Winter

 Installation view of the exhibition: Fritz Winter.
 Documenta artists of the first hour, Museumslandschaft Hessen Kassel, Neue Galerie, 20.10.2023 to 28.1.2024.

-Winter's painting "Composition in front of Blue and Yellow" was the central work in the painting room of the Museum Fridericianum in Kassel in 1955.
-Presented directly opposite Picasso's "Girl in Front of a Mirror", Winter's large-format work became a symbol of the successful integration of West German painting into the international development of art.
+Winter’s painting “Composition in Front of Blue and Yellow” was the central work painting gallery of the Museum Fridericianum in Kassel in 1955.
+Displayed directly across from Picasso’s “Girl Before a Mirror,” Winter’s large-scale work became a symbol of West German painting’s successful integration into international art trends.

 Source: Hessen Kassel Heritage